Return to Work Process

-- The UHS medical care provider evaluates the employee prior to returning to work and may direct the employee to schedule follow-up visits.
-The UHS medical care provider determines the employee’s work capability and readiness to participate in work activity.
+- The UHS medical care provider will evaluate you prior to your returning to work and may direct you to schedule follow-up visits.
+The UHS medical care provider determines the your work capability and readiness to participate in work activity.

 - Sometimes additional medical information is needed by the UHS medical care provider to clarify the extent of work restriction and the expected duration.
-In this case, the employee is asked to sign a release of information form allowing UHS consultation with the medical care provider.
+In this case, you will be asked to sign a release of information form allowing UHS consultation with your medical care provider.

-- The UHS medical care provider documents the release date the employee may return to work, any specified work restrictions, and the duration of the restrictions and/or date of next medical follow-up evaluation appointment.
+- The UHS medical care provider documents the release date you may return to work, any specified work restrictions, and the duration of the restrictions and/or date of next medical follow-up evaluation appointment.

-- Following the UHS medical assessment, the employee presents the UHS provided Return to Work OR Accommodation Request form to his/her department.
-The employee is expected to follow-up with UHS as directed by the UHS medical care provider and/or as specified on the Return to Work OR Accommodation Request form.
+- Following the UHS medical assessment, you are responsible for presenting the UHS provided Return to Work/Accommodation Request form to your department.
+You are expected to follow-up with UHS as directed by the UHS medical care provider and/or as specified on the Return to Work/Accommodation Request form.

-- If restricted duty or reasonable accommodations are needed, the supervisor completes the response section of the Return to Work or Accommodation Request form and faxes the response to Human Resources.
+- If restricted duty is needed, the supervisor and employee discuss return to work options to determine whether or not the employee can safely return to work.
+Following this conversation, the Supervisor completes the response section of the Return to Work OR Accommodation Request form and faxes the response to Human Resources.